Asterozoa

 The Asterozoa are a subphylum in the phylum Echinodermata, within the Eleutherozoa.
 Characteristics include a star-shaped body and radially divergent axes of symmetry.
 The subphylum includes the classes Asteroidea (the starfish or sea stars), Ophiuroidea (the brittle stars and basket stars), Somasteroidea (early asterozoans from which the other classes most likely evolved), and Stenuroidea (early asterozoans with unclear relationships to extant classes).
-A fifth class, Concentricycloidea, was proposed for the unusual genus Xyloplax (sea daisies), but was later demoted to the status of infraclass as the sister of Neoasteroidea within the asteroidean sublcass Ambuloasteroidea.
+A fifth class, Concentricycloidea, was proposed for the unusual genus Xyloplax (sea daisies), but was later demoted to the status of infraclass as the sister of Neoasteroidea within the asteroidean subclass Ambuloasteroidea.

 Taxonomy

 Asterozoa was originally proposed in the late 1800s, but was not used in F.A.
 Bather's two-subphylum echinoderm taxonomy in 1900.
 However, it was adopted as part of a four-subphylum taxonomy by the Treatise on Invertebrate Paleontology in 1966.

 Asterozoa is generally thought to be a monophyletic clade; its sister group within Eleutherozoa is Echinozoa.
 The external affinities of Asterozoa are unclear.
 It has been proposed to derive from either the Edrioasteroidea or the Crinoidea, but no form of either proposal has gained wide acceptance due to the lack of any transitional fossils.